Hospital-acquired infection: Sanitation

 Hospitals have sanitation protocols regarding uniforms, equipment sterilization, washing, and other preventive measures.
 Thorough hand washing and/or use of alcohol rubs by all medical personnel before and after each patient contact is one of the most effective ways to combat nosocomial infections.
 More careful use of antimicrobial agents, such as antibiotics, is also considered vital.
-As many hospital-acquired infections caused by bacteria such as methicillin-resistant Staphylococcus aureus, methicillin-susceptible Staphylococcus aureus, and Clostridium difficile are caused by a breach of these protocols, it is common that affected patients make medical negligence claims against the hospital in question.
+As many hospital-acquired infections caused by bacteria such as methicillin-resistant Staphylococcus aureus, methicillin-susceptible Staphylococcus aureus, and Clostridioides difficile are caused by a breach of these protocols, it is common that affected patients make medical negligence claims against the hospital in question.

-Sanitizing surfaces is part of control measures to reduce nosocomial infections in health care environments.
+Sanitizing surfaces is part of control measures to reduce nosocomial infections in healthcare environments.
 Modern sanitizing methods such as Non-flammable Alcohol Vapor in Carbon Dioxide systems have been effective against gastroenteritis, methicillin-resistant Staphylococcus aureus, and influenza agents.
-Use of hydrogen peroxide vapor has been clinically proven to reduce infection rates and risk of acquisition.
-Hydrogen peroxide is effective against endospore-forming bacteria, such as Clostridium difficile, where alcohol has been shown to be ineffective.
-Ultraviolet cleaning devices may also be used to disinfect the rooms of patients infected with Clostridium difficile or methicillin-resistant Staphylococcus aureus after discharge.
+The use of hydrogen peroxide vapor has been clinically proven to reduce infection rates and risk of acquisition.
+Hydrogen peroxide is effective against endospore-forming bacteria, such as Clostridioides difficile, whereas alcohol is ineffective.
+Ultraviolet cleaning devices may also be used to disinfect the rooms of patients infected with Clostridioides difficile or methicillin-resistant Staphylococcus aureus after discharge.

 Despite sanitation protocol, patients cannot be entirely isolated from infectious agents.
 Furthermore, patients are often prescribed antibiotics and other antimicrobial drugs to help treat illness; this may increase the selection pressure for the emergence of resistant strains.